 In the Fall of 2020, I did an independent study with Dr. Caroline Hodes titled ‘Gender, Indigenous Law, and Public Policy.’
 This was a huge topic, in which I was only able to touch the surface.
 However, I immediately wanted to know more and keep working on it.

-I worked with Dr. Suzanne Lenon on a research project over this past Summer (2021) regarding Legal Histories of Inheritance.
+I worked with Dr. Suzanne Lenon on a research project this past Summer (2021) regarding Legal Histories of Inheritance.
 We did this project as an applied study as well.
 I was able to get experience in archival research, which I never expected myself to get into.

 My most recent experience with experiential learning has been with the co-op program.
 I have been working with Crown Indigenous Relations and Northern Affairs Canada (CIRNAC) as a research assistant.